TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

    :math:`G_{mn}(i\omega)` and the self energy :math:`\Sigma_{mn}(i\omega)`.
-For the details of how to do this in practice, we refer to the documentation of one of the Solver applications, for instance the :ref:`CTHYB solver <triqscthyb:welcome>`.
+For the details of how to do this in practice, we refer to the documentation of one of the Solver applications, for instance the `CTHYB solver <https://triqs.github.io/cthyb/>`_.

 #.
 The self energy, written in orbital space, has to be corrected by
    the double counting correction, and upfolded into Bloch band space: